Abbott Diabetes Care – HIPAA Notice of Privacy Practices

 We use and share your health information for treatment, payment, and health care operations purposes as described below.

 - Treatment.
-We can use your health information to analyze and evaluate your historical glucose data, glucose test results, and ketone test results.
+We can use your health information to aid in analyzing and evaluating your historical glucose data, glucose test results, and ketone test results.
 We can also share your health information with other health care professionals who are treating you.

 - Payment.
 We can use and share your health information to obtain reimbursement from health plans or other entities for health care services, and determine your eligibility or coverage for such services.